Biswas57/kaflow/README.md

 - Went through a lot of struggles and put in a lot of effort to produce a system that I am proud of.
 - I am happy with the final product and the knowledge I have gained from this project.

+**COMPLETED ON 16/04/2024** &rarr; transferred from GitLab to GitHub for version control

 **Challenges**
 - The main challenge I had was the time constraint till I had to start studying for my exams and the fact that I was working alone, which made it difficult to get feedback and suggestions on my design.
 - I would have liked to have more time to implement and a bit more guidance because I felt at times I was winging it and on my own.